-Another question is how much would Russian Railways charge for using the shorter section of the TSR in the cases of the three routes that use the Gyungui Line?
-Unless their charges are much lower than the current transit fee applied from Vostochny, the three routes will not be competitive.

-In order to obtain a realistic idea of through rates, a
+Another question is how much Russian Railways would charge for using the shorter section of the TSR in the cases of the three routes that use the Gyungui Line.
+Unless its charges were much lower than the current transit fee applied from Vostochny, the three routes would not be competitive.
+In order to obtain a realistic idea of through rates, a consultative team incorporating representatives of each railway authority should be established.